marwahsparsh24/Air-Quality/README.md

 Document Bias Mitigation:
 Bias detection results, including biased slices and their metrics, are logged into MLflow for transparency.
 Visualizations are also generated to document disparities and facilitate further analysis.

+## CI/CD Pipeline Automation for Model Development

+Github Action is configured using .github/workflows/docker_run_CI_CD.yml which does the following

+CI/CD Setup for Model Training:
+The pipeline is triggered on push or pull_request events to the main branch.
+It checks out the repository code, sets up Docker, builds the image, and runs model training scripts (Prophet, RandomForest, XGBoost) within the container.

+Automated Model Validation:
+The pipeline automatically runs validation scripts (Validation/Prophet.py, Validation/RandomForest.py, Validation/XGBoost.py) after training.
+It sends email notifications about validation success or failure and prevents further steps if validation fails.

+Automated Model Bias Detection:
+The pipeline runs a bias detection script (ModelBias/Model_bias.py) after model training.
+It sends an email notification on bias detection success or failure, allowing for alerts if any bias is detected across data slices.

+Model Deployment or Registry Push: when bestmodel.py is executed, from the set of experiments, it identifies the model with the lowest RMSE and evaluate it for bias metrics.
+It uses a weighted combination of RMSE and bias metrics to determine the best model which is pushed to the Model Registry.

+Notifications and Alerts:
+Email notifications are sent for training completion, success or failure of individual scripts, and overall pipeline status.
+This ensures visibility into pipeline progress and any issues that arise.

+Rollback Mechanism:
+The bestmodel.py takes care of rollback mechanism as follows.
+The registry is checked for any existing model and  its RMSE compared with the new model.
+Skip registration if the existing model has a better or equal RMSE.
+Register the new model if it's an improvement